steven-lang/steven-lang.github.io/content/post/2021-07-02-arxiv-downloader/index.md

 projects: []
 ---

-# The hassle of Downloading arXiv Papers
+# The Hassle of Downloading arXiv Papers

 A few months ago I had acquired a tablet to read and annotate research papers wherever I want, stopping the waste of printing these in paper form and then keeping the annotated printed versions somewhere in my desk.
 This led me to a setup in which I store all research papers in some directory structure at `~/papers/` and have this directory be in sync with a synchronization service; currently OneDrive, which has an excellent third-party [Linux client](https://github.com/abraunegg/onedrive).